VikParuchuri/pdftext/README.md

 # Benchmarks

 I benchmarked extraction speed and accuracy of [pymupdf](https://pymupdf.readthedocs.io/en/latest/), [pdfplumber](https://github.com/jsvine/pdfplumber), and pdftext.
+I chose pymupdf because it extracts blocks and lines.
+Pdfplumber extracts words and bboxes.
+I did not benchmark pypdf, even though it is a great library, because it doesn't provide individual words/lines and bbox information.

 Here are the scores: